Tiswas versus Multicoloured Swap Shop

-Not that there was anything intellectually engaging about Tiswas – unless you think seeing custard being thrown at people in cages is high art.
-Well, some Tate prize winners might think so.
-But as Noel burbled on the phones, The Specials were getting a dousing on ITV.
-As did the Stray Cats and, of all people, the Nolans.
+There was nothing intellectually engaging about Tiswas – unless you think seeing custard being thrown at people in cages is high art.
+And whereas Noel was getting kids to do nerdy swaps, Tiswas was appealing to a young person’s more raucous instincts.
+While Noel chatted on the phones, bands like The Specials were getting pelted with something horrible on ITV.

 The team on Tiswas were not completely unfamiliar.
 Sally James had been on the telly for a while and was the heartthrob of many teenage boys – well, I think she made other organs throb but let’s not wander down that road.
-Can’t say I’m a huge Chris Tarrant fan now but he was the architect of this anarchic nonsense and all credit to him for making Noel Edmonds look very old fashioned for a while.
+Can’t say I’m a huge Chris Tarrant fan now but he was the ring master of this frenetic nonsense and all credit to him for making Noel Edmonds look very old fashioned for a while.

 It’s strange to read reviews of Tiswas now that refer to ‘black comedian’ Lenny Henry – because of course black people still struggled to get on TV as anything other than bit parts in dramas and backing singers.
 Lenny had created a character called Algernon and it was better to see him taking the rise out of the Rasta scene than the horrible Jim Davidson and his racist ‘Chalky White’ character.
 And I don’t care if he’s apologising for that ‘comedy’ now because he is going to rot in PC hell for all time.

 Bob Carollgees had Spit the Dog was a weekly fave as well as were the Phantom Flan Flingers.